 - Eight Eyes: These symbols of eight eyes represent the eyes of Lord Buddha.
 The Bouddhanath stupa has four sides of the wall and each side contains two eyes.
 It means Buddha can see everywhere and no one can cheat him.

 - Thirteen Steps: These steps are designed just above the symbols of Eyes.
 They look like the thirteen different stairs in the shape of a triangle.
 As a result, the stairs stand for the thirteen different steps for reaching enlightenment while the triangle refers to the symbol of fire.

 - Lotus: Just above the thirteen steps, there is the picture of Lotus.
 This figure shows the signs of purity, self-development, and enlightenment as well.

-- Prayer Flags: These flags are hanged from top to bottom and cover the whole parts of Bouddhanath Stupa.
+- Prayer Flags: These flags are hung from top to bottom and cover the whole parts of Bouddhanath Stupa.
 They are of five different colors such as red, white, yellow, green, and blue.
-All these different colors represent the different symbols like love and compassion, Purity and prosperity, wealth and beauty, peace and protection, and knowledge and enlightenment respectively.
+All these different colors represent different symbols like love and compassion, Purity and prosperity, wealth and beauty, peace and protection, and knowledge and enlightenment respectively.

 - Umbrella: It is a protector of Lord Buddha, Dharma, and Sangha.
 Just above it, there is a glided canopy which is a symbol of air.

 - Pinnacle: It is a symbol of enlightenment.